List of Tokyo Revengers episodes

-Three pieces of theme music are used for Tokyo Revengers series.
-Official Hige Dandism performed the opening theme song, "Cry Baby", which plays on all 24 episodes while eill performed the series' first ending theme song "Koko de Iki o Shite" (ここで息をして) which plays for the first 12 episodes.
-The second ending, which plays on all remaining episodes, is "Tokyo Wonder" performed by Nakimushi.
+Three pieces of theme music are used for the first season of the anime series.
+Official Hige Dandism performed the opening theme song, "Cry Baby", which plays on all 24 episodes of the season while eill performed the series' first ending theme song "Koko de Iki o Shite" (ここで息をして) which plays for the first 12 episodes.
+The second ending, which plays on all remaining episodes of the season, is "Tokyo Wonder" performed by Nakimushi.